 In order to market and sell ONIVYDE and our other products in the European Union and many other jurisdictions, we or our commercialization partners must obtain separate regulatory approvals and comply with numerous and varying regulatory requirements.
 The approval procedure varies among countries and can involve additional testing, including sometimes additional testing in children.
 The time required to obtain approval in foreign countries may differ substantially from that required to obtain FDA approval.
 The regulatory approval process outside the United States generally includes all of the risks associated with obtaining FDA approval.
 In addition, in many countries outside the United States, it is required that the product be approved for reimbursement before the product can be sold in that country.
-We or our commercialization partners may not obtain approvals from regulatory authorities outside the United States on a timely basis, if at all.
-Approval by the FDA does not ensure approval by regulatory authorities in other countries or jurisdictions, and approval by one regulatory authority outside the United States does not ensure approval by regulatory authorities in other countries or jurisdictions or by the FDA.
+We or our commercialization partners may not obtain approvals from regulatory authorities or jurisdictions, and approval by one regulatory authority outside the United States does not ensure approval by regulatory authorities in other countries or jurisdictions or by the FDA.
 We or our commercialization partners may not be able to file for regulatory approvals and may not receive necessary approvals to commercialize our products in any market.